congto/ktos-108/Lab_04_Managing_VMs_With_Nova.md

 ```

 - select the next larger flavor, resize the image to this (tiny->small)
+ - don't have a next larger flavor?
+Create one, with more disk, ram, cores
 - can you resize the other way?
   why, or why-not

 ## VM Network service
 While we'll look at Neutron next, there are still some common operations even if we just use the "generic" network model.
 Specifically, FloatingIP allocation and association that is more commonly handled via nova.